python/cpython/Doc/library/http.client.rst

    .. versionadded:: 3.7

-As an alternative to using the :meth:`request` method described above, you can also send your request step by step, by using the four functions below.
+As an alternative to using the :meth:`~HTTPConnection.request` method described above, you can also send your request step by step, by using the four functions below.